UniversalDependencies/docs/_ru-dep/xcomp.md

 Pro-drop languages have clauses where the subject is not present as a separate word, yet it is inherently present (and often deducible from the form of the verb) and it does not depend on arguments from a higher clause.
-Thus in neither of the following two Czech examples is there any overt subject, yet only the second example contains an `xcomp`.
+Thus in neither of the following two Russian examples is there any overt subject, yet only the second example contains an `xcomp`.

 ~~~ sdparse